swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 However, the language identifier doesn't disambiguate the link.

-In the example above, both symbols that match the ambiguous symbol path were the same type of symbol.
+In the example above, both symbols that match the ambiguous symbol path were different types of symbol.
 If the symbols that match the ambiguous symbol path have are the same type of symbol, such as with overloaded methods in Swift, a symbol type suffix won't disambiguate the link.
+In this scenario, DocC uses information from the symbols' type signatures to disambiguate.
 For example, consider the `Sloth` structure---from the SlothCreator example---which has two different `update(_:)` methods:

 ```swift